Volunteering with the Ocean Discovery Rangers

 Requirements

-• If you have great people skills and a passion for the Ocean, then we’d like to hear from you.
-Prior knowledge is not essential as training is provided, but an enthusiasm for the marine environment and a willingness to learn will get you a long way!
+- Prior knowledge is not essential as training is provided by our Ranger team, but an enthusiasm for the marine environment and a willingness to learn is essential!

-• Please be aware that this role requires lots of standing or walking, please get in touch if you would like to discuss this further.
+- Please be aware that this role requires lots of standing and walking, but we are happy to make reasonable adjustments as necessary; please get in touch if you would like to discuss this further.

 Note: We are unable to offer expenses for travel or sustenance as part of regular volunteering.